 What Can You Use A Home Equity Loan For?

+Home equity is the portion of your home you’ve paid off — it’s what you outright own.
 Did you know your home equity doesn’t have to stay locked in your home?
-You can tap into it and use it for a variety of reasons.
-Wondering what can you use a home equity loan for?
+You can tap into it with a home equity loan and use it for a variety of reasons.
+Wondering how to use a home equity loan?
 We’ve got answers.

 Home Equity Loans And How They Work